mobxjs/mobx/README.md

 ### mobservable.array

 `mobservable.array<T>(values? : T[]) : IObservableArray<T>`

 **Note: ES5 environments only**

 Constructs an array like, observable structure.
-An observable array is a thin abstraction over native arrays that adds observable properties.
+An observable array is a thin abstraction over native arrays and adds observable properties.
-The most notable difference between built-in arrays is that these arrays cannot be sparse, that is, values assigned to an index larger than `length` are considered out-of-bounds and not oberved (nor any other property that is assigned to a non-numeric index).
+The most notable difference between built-in arrays is that these arrays cannot be sparse, that is, values assigned to an index larger than `length` are considered out-of-bounds and not oberved (nor any other property that is assigned to a non-numeric pr negative index).

 Furthermore, `Array.isArray(observableArray)` and `typeof observableArray === "array"` will yield `false` for observable arrays, but `observableArray instanceof Array` will return `true`.

 ```javascript
 var numbers = mobservable.array([1,2,3]);